waltergerych/waltergerych.github.io/_pages/about.md

   - /about.html
 ---

 I’m a PhD candidate at Worcester Polytechnic Institute (WPI).
 I’m passionate about machine learning research and applications, and I always enjoy learning about new domains and use cases.
 Most of my research focuses on missing and biased labels, generative modeling and human activity recognition.
 I also have experience in algorithmic fairness, anomaly detection, data visualization, open set recognition, domain adaptation, and more.
+I am very open to and excited for collaboration, as this is how I first gained experience in many of these research topics.

 <!-- However, through exploring many different domains I also have experience in algorithmic fairness, anomaly detection, data visualization, open set recognition, domain adaptation, and more.  -->